 Bill Felstiner (President), one-time Distinguished Research Professor of Law at Cardiff University, has been Associate Dean of the Yale Law School, Assistant Director of the USAID Mission to India, and Director of the American Bar Foundation and the International Institute for the Sociology of Law.
 He taught law and sociology at UCLA and UCSB.

 Catherine Swysen (Vice President), a trial and appellate lawyer specializing in criminal defense work, has been recognized by the state legislature of California and civil liberties groups for her efforts in defense of civil rights.
-She is President of the Santa Barbara County Bar Association.
+She is a past President of the Santa Barbara County Bar Association.

-Rich Appelbaum (Secretary), holds the MacArthur Chair in Sociology and Global & International Studies at UCSB, where he directs the graduate program in Global Studies.
+Rich Appelbaum (Secretary), holds the MacArthur Chair in Sociology and Global & International Studies at UCSB, where he directed the graduate program in Global Studies.
 He has also been Chair of the Sociology Department, Director of the Institute for Social, Behavioral and Economic Research, and is a Fellow of the American Academy of Arts and Sciences.

 Robert Del Tufo, a retired partner in the law firm of Skadden, Arps, Slate Meagher & Flom, was the Attorney General of New Jersey from 1990-93 and the United States Attorney for the District of New Jersey from 1977-80.